pauwels-labs/flux-infra/README.md

     order for the redirect back to the original domain to have the proper IP

+- oauth2-proxy has a bug that took me days to figure out where x-forwarded-* headers are not sent in response, see issue #1818

 ## Secrets to automate

 Bootstraping the cluster is a bit of a tricky matter.
 Some components,